 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-• The lip—also known as a fence—runs along one of the 90-degree sides of the speed square and allows you to brace the tool against the board or surface you’re working with.
+- The lip, also known as a fence, runs along one of the 90-degree sides of the speed square and allows you to brace the tool against the board or surface you’re working with.
 Often it will have at least one ruler on it; the more, the better.

-• The pivot is a point at one end of the lip about which you can rotate the speed square to find angles.
+- The pivot is a point at one end of the lip about which you can rotate the speed square to find angles.
 (It’s often marked right on the tool; if not, the 0-degree mark should be at the opposite end of the lipped ruler from the pivot.)

 Line Scribing with a Speed Square

 When you’re constructing cabinetry, building sheds, or working on other projects that necessitate lots of long, straight cuts, line scribing makes your job easier by letting you quickly mark exactly where to saw.
-When I was a kid, my dad made cut lines on plywood so fast with his speed square that I’d be boggle-eyed impressed.

 Not every speed square has the markings and notches needed for scribing.
 Look for one or two rows of notches, each a quarter inch apart, in the open middle of the speed square.
-Fit your pencil’s tip into the desired notch (if, for example, you’re looking to cut two inches from a plywood board, you’d choose the notch at the two-inch mark), then drag both your square and pencil along the edge of the board.
+Fit your pencil’s tip into the desired notch (if, for example, you’re looking to cut 2 inches from a plywood board, you’d choose the notch at the 2-inch mark), then drag both your square and pencil along the edge of the board.
 In seconds, you’ll have marked a straight line completely parallel to the edge and as long as you need, potentially as long as the board itself.

 The square can be flipped over to be butted on any side of the board, allowing for perpendicular scribing so long as that line is within the width of your square.
 For lines further into the center of the board, brace the square’s lip against the board so that the tool can act as a firm perpendicular edge to butt a ruler or yardstick up against.